Here’s What You’ll Get

 What is a classroom training?

-A classroom training is a live event in which I will present the training lectures, help you complete the lab exercises and get you ready for the certification exam.
-Classroom trainings are conducted online in full-day Microsoft Teams calls held during business hours in the Central European timezone.
-You will be sharing the classroom with other students and learn together as a group.
+A classroom training is a live event in which I will present the training lectures and help you complete the lab exercises.
+You will be sharing the classroom with your colleagues and learn together as a group.

 Who should attend a classroom training?